cristisulighetean/kubernetes-up-and-running/chapters/ch7_service-discovery/README.md

 - `default`: The namespace that this service is in.
 - `svc`: Recognizing that this is a service.
 This allows Kubernetes to expose other types of things as DNS in the future.
 - `cluster.local.` - The base domain name for the cluster.
 This is the default and what you will see for most clusters.
 Administrators may change this to allow unique DNS names across multiple clusters.

+When referring to a service in your own namespace you can just use the service name (alpaca-prod).
+You can also refer to a service in another namespace with `alpaca- prod.default`.
+And, of course, you can use the fully qualified service name (alpaca-prod.default.svc.cluster.local.).
+Try each of these out in the “DNS Query” section of kuard.

 ## Readiness check